 Brief historical perspective; Considerations on Optics, Atomic (and Molecular) physics and Quantum Mechanics; Applications of Modern spectroscopy

 Production of X-Rays.
 X-ray Fluorescence.
-Components of an XRF spectrometer.
+Components of XRF and XANES spectrometers.
 Interpretation and quantification of XRF spectra.
 Practical application.

 Molecular vibrations and transition rules.
 Normal modes of vibration.
 Identification of IR active modes.
 Anharmocity of the harmonic oscillator.
 Interpretation of IR spectra.